 Sources: *U.S. Bureau of Labor Statistics (BLS), *PayScale.com.

 Fashion Buyer Education Requirements

 According to the U.S. Bureau of Labor Statistics (BLS), there are no strict education requirements for becoming a buyer, but employers typically prefer applicants with a college degree.
 Candidates with bachelor's degrees in business, marketing or merchandising may enjoy higher employment opportunities.
 Students should select courses that focus on sales forecasting, business operations, commerce and inventory.

 Buyers new to the industry often continue their education in the field by participating in training programs led by experienced buyers.
 Beginning buyers generally start out as assistant buyers and work their way up by completing a variety of tasks, such as selling, processing invoices and managing inventory.

 A fashion buyer's main duty is to select and purchase products, according to market trends, customer demands and sales forecasts, which a retailer will sell.
 Buyers also try to maximize profits by obtaining the highest quality products at the lowest costs.
 Public relations skills are important because buyers work closely with fashion designers, manufacturers and wholesalers.
 Buyers are often required to travel extensively to visit clients and vendors.

-PayScale.com reported that fashion buyers earned a median salary of $70,000 in September 2014.
-In May 2013, all wholesale and retail buyers except those who buy farm products earned a median salary of $52,370, according to the BLS.
+PayScale.com reported that fashion buyers earned a median salary of $68,314 as of 2019.
 Buyers may also earn bonuses based on job performance and retailer profits.
 Other benefits include vacation and sick time, pension and insurance plans and employee discounts on merchandise.

-According to BLS, employment for retail buyers is expected to increase only seven percent from 2012-2022.
+According to the BLS, employment for buyers and purchasing agents is expected to decrease by seven percent from 2018-2028.
 Candidates with master's degrees and professional certifications may experience more job opportunities.